vgadang/docker-jenkins/README.md

 RUN apt-get update && apt-get install -y maven
 ```

 ### Add additional plugins
-For example to add additional plugins, you can create a Dockerfile that has the following (assuming the plugins are in directory called 'plugins')
+For example to add additional plugins, you can create a Dockerfile that has the following (assuming the plugins are in directory called 'plugins').
+Build it and run the new image

 ```
 FROM docker.obi.aol.com/jenkins